VanMyers/data-science/challenges/c09-income-assignment.md

   this trend exist?
   - Counties with higher populations tend to have a lower `SE`.
-This trend may exist because $SE = \frac{\sigma}{\sqrt{n}}$ meaning a higher population will reduce the `SE` if the standard deviation does not also change.
+This trend may exist because $SE = \frac{\sigma}{\sqrt{n}}$ meaning a higher sample size will reduce the `SE` if the standard deviation does not also change.
+The Census Bureau uses oversampling so sample size is not directly proportional to population size, but the two are still correlated.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - We will have far greater confidence when studying large counties